 It was demanding, as the mule had returned the other way.

 Now I carried my well-loaded daypack, all day, on a sweltering and undulating trail to finish the trek that evening, having hiked some 70-odd km in the last few days.

 Stayed in this tranquil town of adobe houses set around a central field/plaza.

 Sleeping on the floor of a simple restaurant.

-And drunk alotta beer, until the next transport out, in the back of a crowded truck, the next afternoon.
+And drunk a lot of beer, until the next transport out, in the back of a crowded truck, the next afternoon.

 When I returned to Cusco, the guesthouse owner said I needed to accompany him to the police station.

-I got a guide in the city of Quilabamba quite by accident when his girlfriend approached me on the street; maybe there’s a company now?
+I got a guide in the city of Quillabamba by accident, when his girlfriend approached me on the street.

-As for getting lost: Apart from directions when you meander into the valley / fields on Day One (you could ask a local); otherwise there’s a track mostly but a guide would be best for getting accommodation and food and info.
+As for getting lost: Apart from directions when you meander into the valley and fields on Day One (you could ask a local); otherwise there’s a track mostly, but a guide would be best for getting accommodation and food and info.